 - Infection, such as pelvic inflammatory disease or urinary tract infection.

-Emotional and psychological reasons for pain during sex
+Relational and emotional reasons for pain during sex

-Sometimes the problem has emotional roots, such as:
+Sometimes the problem has relational and emotional roots, such as:

 - Not allowing enough time for a sexual response.
 Without enough time for foreplay, your body may not feel aroused enough for sex.